 Lean Protein

-Incorporating lean into your diet can provide numerous for individuals with lichen sclerosus.
-Lean is important for building and repairing tissues, and can also help to regulate blood sugar levels and promote satiety.
-Additionally, many lean sources are rich in vitamins and minerals that are important for health and overall immune function.
+Incorporating lean protein into your diet can provide numerous health benefits for individuals with lichen sclerosus.
+Lean protein is important for building and repairing tissues, and can also help to regulate blood sugar levels and promote satiety.
+Additionally, many lean protein sources are rich in vitamins and minerals that are important for skin health and overall immune function.

 Types of Lean Protein

-Here are some examples of lean sources that are particularly beneficial for individuals with lichen sclerosus:
+Here are some examples of lean protein sources that are particularly beneficial for individuals with lichen sclerosus:

-- Fish: Fatty fish such as salmon, mackerel, and sardines are rich in, which have properties and can help to reduce in the body.
+- Fish: Fatty fish such as salmon, mackerel, and sardines are rich in omega-3 fatty acids, which have anti-inflammatory properties and can help to reduce inflammation in the body.

-- Legumes: Legumes such as lentils, chickpeas, and black beans are a source of and, and can be used in soups, stews, and salads.
+- Legumes: Legumes such as lentils, chickpeas, and black beans are a great source of plant-based protein and fiber, and can be used in soups, stews, and salads.

-- Tofu: Tofu is a source that is low in fat and can be used in stir-fries, salads, and sandwiches.
+- Tofu: Tofu is a plant-based protein source that is low in fat and can be used in stir-fries, salads, and sandwiches.

 Healthy Fats

 Incorporating healthy fats into your diet can provide numerous benefits for individuals with lichen sclerosus.
-Healthy fats are important for maintaining healthy, reducing, and supporting immune function.
+Healthy fats are important for maintaining healthy skin, reducing inflammation, and supporting immune function.
 In addition, they can also help to regulate blood sugar levels, reduce cravings, and promote satiety.

 Types of Healthy Fats